• Skip to main content

 Air displacement

-This method uses a similar principle to hydrostatic weighing, except air takes the place of water.
+This method uses a principle similar to hydrostatic weighing, except that air replaces water.

 Air displacement is a quick, easy, and accurate way to assess body composition.